Muscle strain

 I sprained my ankle several times over the years, the worst being about 12 years ago going down a step and landing on the outside of my foot with ankle turned in.
 It still bothers me with tenderness and discomfort from side of my leg above the ankle, radiating up to behind the knee.
 I am considering sports massage for relief.

 Perhaps the easiest type of back pain to resolve is simple muscle strain from overuse.
 Most of us have experienced this at some point in our life.
 We may have spent too much time working in the yard on a nice day when we haven't been accustomed to the activity.
+Perhaps we've been sitting too long at the computer, in meetings, or on a long car ride.
+Fatigue and overuse take their toll and we find ourselves feeling stiff with a dull, nagging ache.

 Mark asks, "Can you explain how massage helps each of the different types of back injuries: spinal (disc), nerve, and muscle (or tendon)?